google/xls/xls/modules/zstd/README.md

 #### Compressed block dispatcher

-This proc parses literals section headers to calculate block compression format, Huffmman tree size (if applicable based on compression format), compressed and regenerated sizes for literals.
+This proc parses literals section headers to calculate block compression format, Huffman tree size (if applicable based on compression format), compressed and regenerated sizes for literals.
 If compressed block format is `Compressed_Literals_Block`, dispatcher reads Huffman tree header byte from Huffman bitstream, and directs expected number of bytes to the Huffman tree